waltligon/orangefs/doc/design/fs-semantics.md

 Server must keep a time associated with freed handles.
-Groups of handles can be put together with a single time, because our space is big enough that this shouldn't be a problem.
+Groups of handles can be put together with a single time, because our space is big enough that this shouldn’t be a problem.
 This will need to be written to disk so that this policy can be upheld in the face of a restart.

-We should do the math on how long we should wait, work out the specifics of what goes to disk (how it goes to disk doesn't have to be here).
+We should do the math on how long we should wait, work out the specifics of what goes to disk (how it goes to disk doesn’t have to be here).

-On the client side, we will want the ability to get control to the client code even if there aren't ops to perform.
+On the client side, we will want the ability to get control to the client code even if there aren’t ops to perform.
 This could be a function call, or there could be a thread in the client code, or maybe the client code is its own entity (e.g. pvfsd).
 All options to list here.

 ### Metadata not in cache